algorandfoundation/algokit-cli/docs/features/localnet.md

 ## Supported operating environments

-We publish DockerHub images for `arm64` and `amd64`, which means that AlgoKit LocalNet is supported on Windows, Linux and Mac on Intel and AMD chipsets (including Mac M1).
+We rely on official Algorand docker images for Indexer, Conduit and Algod, which means that AlgoKit LocalNet is supported on Windows, Linux and Mac on Intel and AMD chipsets (including Mac M1).

 ## Functionality